hellerve/blog/wip/Carp.md

   predefined function.
 </div>

-In the snippet above you can already see the borrow checker in use, if you’re looking at the treatment of the string: it is stack allocated, then dereferenced and passed to the function `IO_println`.
+In the snippet above you can already see the borrow checker in use, if you’re looking at the treatment of the string; it is stack allocated, then dereferenced and passed to the function `IO_println`.
 Ownership is the simple idea on which the memory model of Carp is based: which function owns which references, and who’s in charge of cleaning them up.
 The Rust programmers among you will know what I mean.

 That’s not really what it’s about, though, at least not in our day-to-day business.
-So let’s talk a bit about the language proper.
+So let’s talk a bit about the language itself.

 ## Plating the meal

 In this part I want to give you a little overview of what Carp looks like and how one works with it.
-Alas, there is a lot of ground to cover and I probably won’t be able to give you anything more than a glimpse of what you can do with Carp.
+Alas, there is a lot of ground to cover and I probably won’t be able to give you anything more than a glimpse of Carp's potential.
 As I mentioned before, though, I plan on writing more about it in the future.
-When Carp is a bit less in flux and I have some downtime I’d like to write a good, exhaustive tutorial to get people started.
-Until then this will have to do.
+Until Carp is a bit more stable, and I have the time to write a good, exhaustive tutorial, this will have to do.

 ### The REPL

-The first thing you’ll want to do after installing will be playing around.
+The first thing you’ll want to do after installing will be to play around.
 When you run `carp` with no arguments, you’ll be greeted by a slick REPL<sup><a href="#3">3</a></sup>.
 “Play with me”, it seems to say.
 If you do decide to play with it, however, you’re in for a surprise.